Leadership

 Director of Engagement + Communications

-As a graduate of the Scripps Howard School of Journalism and Communications at Hampton University, Stephanie Walters has edified her skills in storytelling, production, and leadership through education and experience.
+As a graduate of the Scripps Howard School of Journalism and Communications at Hampton University, Stephanie L. Sutton has edified her skills in storytelling, production, and leadership through education and experience.

 As YELLOW’s Director of Engagement + Communications, Stephanie is responsible for establishing relationships between community and civic organizations, implementing, developing, and overseeing programming and special projects at the local and national level, and creating and guiding YELLOW’s digital footprint and press.
 Her passion for connecting with others and commitment to ensuring partnerships are thriving–combined with her experience in media–allow her to maximize her potential in this position, ensuring all projects have long-term impact.